February 27, read the Bible in a year in PowerPoint; with comments.

 In Numbers 13 God prepared His people to take the land He had promised them, so they were sending out scouts to survey the land and how best to conquer it.
 They came back with a discouraging report; it is a good land flowing with milk and honey, but the people are too strong for them, they felt like grasshoppers in their sight.
 Only Caleb dissented.
 (Joshua joined Caleb in the next chapter).

-February 26, read the Bible in a year; in PowerPoint, with comments.
+February 26, read the Bible in a year in PowerPoint; with comments.

 Matthew 14:1-14 tells about John the Baptist being beheaded.
 It is interesting that most people know the name of the daughter of Herodias, but it is not in the Bible.
 There is another Salome in the Bible, but she was a follower of Jesus.
 After learning of the beheading of John the Baptist Jesus tried to withdraw from the people by boat to a solitary place, but there he found a large crowd, so he had compassion on them and healed their sick.